 Think of a large, old tree that has started to develop some disease.
 We might notice damaged and irregular branches and leaves.

 How might we react?
 We could approach the damaged branches and leaves individually.
 We could support the most misshapen limbs with scaffolding.
-We could paint the damaged areas to make it look healthy again.
+We could paint the injured areas to make them look healthy again.

 These things might temporarily help.
-But if we don’t figure out what is causing the damage, or what made the tree susceptible to disease in the first place, the tree will likely continue to get worse.
-If the tree is in an area that is getting toxic water runoff, for example, we will need to give the tree clean water for it to heal.
+But if we don’t figure out what is causing the damage or what made the tree susceptible to disease in the first place, the tree will likely continue to get worse.
+For example, if the tree is in an area that is getting toxic water runoff, we will need to give it clean water to heal.

-Oftentimes, the root cause of symptoms do not seem directly connected to the problem.
+Often, the symptoms’ root cause does not seem directly connected to the problem.
 Much like the tree soaking up toxic water and having damaged branches, if we are soaking up toxins, we can develop a myriad of symptoms ranging from autoimmunity to cognitive decline to skin problems to depression.
 The list goes on.
 The root cause often lies in a disrupted gut microbiome with increased gut permeability.
 We discussed gut health in another blog article.
 If your gut is not absorbing nutrients well, your whole metabolic system will suffer.

-If the tree is planted in soil devoid of nutrients, it will suffer.
+It will suffer if the tree is planted in soil devoid of nutrients.
 The same is true for humans.
 Sometimes we need to supplement with nutrients while re-building a healthy gut.
-The goal is always to restore the body to an optimal state and support is often needed along the way.
+The goal is always to restore the body to an optimal state, and support is often needed along the way.

-A functional medicine approach usually involves a fair amount of testing up front to identify problems before they actually manifest in disease.
-We often do extensive functional blood tests to look for markers of inflammation, autoimmunity and impaired metabolic functions.
-We look at nutrient absorption, toxicities and chronic infections.
-We also test your microbiome for dysbiosis and for food sensitivities.
+A functional medicine approach usually involves a fair amount of testing to identify problems before they manifest in the disease.
+We often do extensive functional blood tests to look for markers of inflammation, autoimmunity, and impaired metabolic functions.
+We look at nutrient absorption, toxicities, and chronic infections.
+We also test your microbiome for dysbiosis and food sensitivities.
 We might also evaluate your genomics.

-We use these results to support your body with vitamins, minerals, herbal supplements and hormones while treating the underlying causes.
-We look at lifestyle factors that may be impacting your health and help you to optimize your sleep, diet, stress management and movement.
-We treat that damaged branch while addressing the what is going on in the roots and by doing that help get your body optimized and back to doing what you love to do.
+We use these results to support your body with vitamins, minerals, herbal supplements, and hormones while treating the underlying causes.
+We look at lifestyle factors that may impact your health and help you optimize your sleep, diet, stress management, and movement.
+We treat that damaged branch while addressing what is going on in the roots, and by doing that, we help get your body optimized and back to doing what you love to do.
 Oftentimes, it has taken decades for your body to get to where it is.
 The journey back may take 1-2 years.
 It’s a journey worth taking.